thedarkjester/ConsensysAssignment/README.md

 The owner of the site (`ShopKeeper admin`) will be able to activate/deactivate the site.
 At present each "Shop" is owned and controlled in its own contract instance.
 The ShopFactory of ShopKeeper creates that instance.
 The idea is that should a Shop owner wish to host/move their contract elsewhere for other integration they should be able to.

-Currently however (due to my limited time I haven't made the shop UI available independently)
+Currently however (due to my limited time), I haven't made the shop UI available independently.

 Some important things to note.
-While the site/shop itself has some text input validation, if you find some text is showing up as "* * *" ( or not at all ) it is due to invalid unsupported characters being validated by the contracts to prevent site viewers indirectly being attacked with a Drive by Injection Attack.
+While the site/shop itself has some text input validation, if you find some text is showing up as "* * *" ( or not at all ) it is due to `invalid unsupported characters being validated by the contracts` to prevent site viewers indirectly being attacked with a Drive by Injection Attack.
 A write up and sample solution (logic is  also implemented in this project) can be seen at my other repository.
 [Dom XSS Attack via smart contract](https://github.com/thedarkjester/SolidityAttackVector/blob/main/YetAnotherAttackVector.md "Yet another attack vector")

 Anyone can register a shop and manage their products.

 A walkthrough video is available at: [Walkthrough video 1](https://github.com/thedarkjester/ConsensysAssignment/raw/main/Videos/VideoWalkthrough1.mp4 "video1") - that shows the functionality.

 There are two things to note:
-1. The video hides metamask from view
+1. The video hides MetaMask from view
 2. There is a point that funds (2.5 ETH) are send directly to the main site contract - similar functionality applies to the Shops themselves

 ## Directory structure